EdiWang/Edi.WordFilter/README.md

 "F" can be found in the first level of Dictionary(H0), "U" can be found in the Dictionary(H1) where H1's value is reffered to, like this, C and K can be found in H2 and H3, so "FUCK" is a disharmony word.

 For the word "FAKE", although "F" can be found in Dictionary(H0), but H0 does not have a value pointing to "A", and "A" also don't have "K" sits in it's value, and "K" also does not exists in the first level of Dictionary, so "FAKE" is not a disharmony word.

+#### TrieTreeWordFilter

+This is written by ChatGPT, I am too stupid to understand it, but it's faster than my `HashTableWordFilter`

 ## 免责申明